alimaroosi/Liveness-Detection/README.md

  https://github.com/ternaus/datasouls_antispoof
 https://github.com/AhmetHamzaEmra/Intelegent_Lock

-please download wight of the model from online URL may it not available later url="https://github.com/ternaus/datasouls_antispoof/releases/download/0.0.2/2020-12-02_efficientnet_b3.zip", it is in “pre_trained_models.py”
+please download weight of the model from online URL may it will not available later url="https://github.com/ternaus/datasouls_antispoof/releases/download/0.0.2/2020-12-02_efficientnet_b3.zip", it is in “pre_trained_models.py”

 Notes:
---for long distance for laptop webcam more than 3 meter cannot detect face (face detector from  opencv cv2 face detector) --You can disable liveness detectin by set  Level_Liveness0to95=0;
+--for long distance for example laptop webcam cannot detect face more than 3 meters (face detector from  opencv cv2 face detector)
+--You can disable liveness detectin by set  Level_Liveness0to95=0;
 – -
 ###combine these two codes
  https://github.com/ternaus/datasouls_antispoof
 https://github.com/AhmetHamzaEmra/Intelegent_Lock
-### import this two module
+### import these two modules
 import face_recognition
 from FromLock.livenessmodel import get_liveness_model
 Level_Liveness0to95=0; ### 0 to 0.95  define threshold for liveness 0 no liveness check